silentbicycle/theft/doc/glossary.md

 hashes to check whether a particular combination of instances has already been tested (via a bloom filter).

-Also, the act of computing a hash for some data.
+Also, the act of computing the hash of some data.

 ## instance